ziggekatten/m68k/README.md

 - Reset circuitry based on 555 timer and with both a reset button as well as an single step function, using DTACK.

 ## Version history
+0.1.6 - Cleaned upp some code and added some README stuff.
+All prototypes now in headers.

+0.1.5 - Just cleaning stuff

 0.1.4 - Milestone.
 Got my bare Firmware (just ending in an loop) running in sim68000

 0.1.3 - Just a bunch of renaming and updates of README files.
 In essence, cleaning up my own mess